 Kindergarten jobs are in the morning and afternoons.
 In Taiwan these can be pretty good gigs.
 Some teachers get a couple of hours off for lunch and then return for a few more hours.
 In the afternoons they usually teach elementary kids.

 The job market in both places is pretty good, but they operate differently.
 Korea offers a more comfy start because for the most part you have to go to Taiwan to look for work.
-That is the recommended way to do it, yet you might be able to find a job there from abroad.
+That is the recommended way to do it and the way I did it in China, Korea and Taiwan, yet you might be able to find a job there from abroad.
 Tealit is probably the best place to look for a job in Taiwan.
 ESLcafe is probably the best place to look for a job in Korea.

 Public school job positions in middle and high schools in Korea have been cut which marks a shrinking market in the public school sector in Korea.